 Glaucoma is a group of diseases that can lead to permanent damage and vision loss if not detected early enough to be treated.
-At Whitson Vision in Indianapolis and Avon, Indiana, Alicia R. Grove, OD, and her team use the latest diagnostic technology to determine if you’re at risk for developing glaucoma.
+At Whitson Vision in Indianapolis and Avon, Indiana, our team uses the latest diagnostic technology to determine if you’re at risk for developing glaucoma.
 Since early detection is essential in preventing irreversible vision loss and optic nerve damage from glaucoma, regular vision exams are a necessity.
 Contact the office online or by phone to request an appointment.

 Glaucoma is a group of eye conditions that damages your optic nerve and can lead to blindness.
 Vision damage from glaucoma occurs when the pressure in your eye is abnormally high.
 Unfortunately, glaucoma often has no warning signs until you notice a drastic change in your vision, and by then, it’s at an advanced stage.
 There’s no cure for vision loss or damage as a result of glaucoma, which is why it’s so important to have regular eye exams and screenings for eye pressure.

 When glaucoma is detected early enough, you can prevent vision loss or slow it down significantly.
-If Dr. Grove and the team diagnose you with glaucoma, it generally requires a lifelong treatment plan to keep the condition from progressing.
+If one of our physicians diagnoses you with glaucoma, it generally requires a lifelong treatment plan to keep the condition from progressing.

 Early stages of glaucoma often present no symptoms, but depending on the type of glaucoma you have, you may experience the following: